houzhenggang/HUA-JI-YOU/README.md

 for more information, please check [here](http://www.tcpdump.org/manpages/pcap-filter.7.html)

-Use this tool to get others'IP or MAC, and selete your victim.
+Use this tool to get others'IP or MAC, and choose your victim.

 Now, let's do something interesting.